What is Gateway Green?

-The Oregon Department of Transportation (ODOT) has been working with supporters of the project but cautions us that, while they think the project is doable, there are still a number of 'hoops to jump through' before the agency can give final permission for development of the site.
+The Oregon Department of Transportation (ODOT) initially cautioned supporters that, while the project is doable, there would be a number of 'major hoops to jump through' before the agency could give final permission for development of the site.

-Because the proposed project would be located on land that is officially considered interstate highway right-of-way, purchased with funds from the Federal Highway Trust Fund, the approval process is long and tedious.
-In addition, the collaborative nature of the project -- multiple levels of local government working together with the non-profit Friends group -- adds complexity to the approval process.
+They cautioned that, because the proposed project will be located on land officially designated as interstate highway right-of-way, purchased with funds from the Federal Highway Trust Fund, the approval process would be long and tedious.
+In addition, the collaborative nature of the project -- multiple levels of local government working together with the non-profit Friends group -- added complexity to the approval process.